Covid-19: Impact on commercial contracts – France

-In the context of the current sanitary crisis, the French government has enacted Ordinance n° 2020-306 of 25 March 2020 which, inter alia, contains provisions intended to temporarily “paralyse” the operation of contractual clauses aimed at “penalising the non-performance of an obligation within a given time-period”, such as cancellation clauses, liquidated damages clauses or acceleration clauses.
+In the context of the health crisis, the French government enacted a series of Ordinances (No. 2020-306 of 25 March 2020, No. 2020-427 of 15 April 2020 and No. 2020-560 of 13 May 2020) which, inter alia, contain provisions intended to temporarily “paralyse” the operation of contractual clauses aimed at “penalising the non-performance of an obligation within a given time-period”, such as cancellation clauses, liquidated damages clauses or acceleration clauses.

 What else needs to be considered by clients that are party to a contract which is affected by Covid-19?

 There is no recognised general duty to mitigate one’s losses under French law, including cases of force majeure or hardship.
 Parties may however choose to provide for such a duty, either by reference to a law or body of rules where it is recognised (such as, for example, the 1980 United Nations Convention on Contracts for the International Sale of Goods, see our separate CISG chapter), or by including a contractual clause to that effect.

 It should be specified that a contractually agreed duty to mitigate one’s losses will not necessarily be included directly in the force majeure and/or hardship clauses which the contract may other-wise contain.
 Accordingly, a holistic analysis of the contract should be carried out to identify any areas of interplay between contractual arrangements and provisions agreed upon by the parties.